-Discipline for misconduct on school buses is cumulative and progressive.
-A warning may be given for one type of inappropriate behavior, and a suspension may be given for another type of misbehavior.
-Transportation officials may suspend riding privileges at any time, even after a first report, depending on the nature of the infraction.
+Discipline for student conduct in violation of District policy and the Student Code of Conduct on school buses is cumulative and progressive.
+A warning may be given for one type of prohibited conduct and a suspension may be given for another type of prohibited conduct.
+The Transportation Department and school administrators may suspend riding privileges at any time, even after a first report, depending on the nature and severity of the infraction.